kanika4000/gitdemo6/README.md

 # gitdemo6
-this is my new repo
+this is my new repository